Research

 Main research topics

-The research areas include international controlling, the accounting of pay-regulated companies with the industry focus on energy and water, controlling of non-profit organizations, risk management, controlling of industry 4.0 as well as calculation and cost management.
+The research areas include international control, the accounting of pay-regulated companies with the industry focus on energy and water, control of non-profit organizations, risk management, control of industry 4.0 as well as calculation and cost management.
 All subject areas are connected by the ambition to conduct empirical research at an internationally high level.

-Research on international controlling focuses on the development of solutions for disruptive factors of controlling in an international context, e.g. for the treatment of exchange rate fluctuations in the planning and control process, for the consideration of cultural influences on international controlling or for the inflation adjustment of results in hyperinflationary countries.
-These questions are incorporated into the textbook “Internationales Controlling”.
-Special attention is given to international comparative controlling.
-The observed controlling practices, which differ significantly from country to country, are the starting point for further research.
-In previous studies, primarily German controlling was compared to the understanding in France, Spain, Latin America, China and the Arabic world.
+Research on international control focuses on the development of solutions for disruptive factors of control in an international context, e.g. for the treatment of exchange rate fluctuations in the planning and control process, for the consideration of cultural influences on international control or for the inflation adjustment of results in hyperinflationary countries.
+These questions are incorporated into the textbook “Internationales Control”.
+Special attention is given to international comparative control.
+The observed control practices, which differ significantly from country to country, are the starting point for further research.
+In previous studies, primarily German control was compared to the understanding in France, Spain, Latin America, China and the Arabic world.

 A special interest lies on pricing in public procurement and public donation.
 The foundation for this focus lies in the legal commentary for the public price law Ebisch/Gottschalk " Preise und Preisprüfungen bei öffentlichen Aufträgen (Prices and Price Auditing for Public Contracts)", that is published by Prof. Hoffjan in cooperation with the lawyer Hans-Peter Müller.
 In 2015, Prof. Hoffjan and Prof. Dr. Dörr draw up the assessment for the German Federal Ministry of Economics " Die Bedeutung der Verordnung PR Nr.
 30/53 über die Preise bei öffentlichen Aufträgen (The importance of the regulation PR No. 30/53 on prices in public procurement)".
 Current research in this area focuses on cost allocation as well as on the auditing of cost-based prices in public procurement and donation, as well as special issues in IT costing.